UK awards below-inflation pay rises for police and health workers | Business

 UK awards below-inflation pay rises for police and health workers

-Britain announced below-inflation pay rises for police officers and National Health Service (NHS) staff on Tuesday, as part of an annual pay review for public sector workers that comes amid soaring prices.
+Britain announced below-inflation pay rises for police officers and National Health Service (NHS) staff on Tuesday, as part of an annual pay review for public sector workers that comes amid soaring prices and industrial unrest.
+With inflation set to top 11% later this year, the increases given to millions of public sector workers are being closely watched as ministers warn of the danger of a wage-price spiral and unions demand bigger raises for their members.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)